martinmcconnell/fyp-doc/notes.md

 ## Purpose, Intended Use and Audience

+Before the internet distribution of academic articles to a global audience was extremely difficult, it required proof-reading, typesetting, printing and distribution.
+However since the ubiquity of the Internet the majority of tasks performed by publishers has shrunk enormously, in fact publishers now expect researchers to submit digital copies of their work tat require no further typesetting or processing and as for digital distribution printing has become unnecessary.
+Copying is now simple and free and worldwide distribution is instantaneous online. **(Taylor, 2012)**

 The purpose of this project is to create a system for the publication of scientific articles which can be reviewed publicly where every reviewer is in possession of a digital signature for verification.
 The digital signature will be provided utilising the Metamask wallet browser extension and app, In order